merayoussef/readme-generator/readme-guide.md

 ## Description

-This project uses the node command line to prompt users with questions to input answers that will store the user input and create a readme.md file.
+This project uses the node command line to prompt users with questions to input answers that willtake the user input and create a readme.md file.

 ## Table of Contents (Optional)